Outsourced Bookkeeping Services

 - Hire an outsourced professional firm

-Methods 1 and 2 are cost-effective in the short run but in the long term you will be running a risk.
+Methods 1 and 2 are cost-effective in the short run, but you will run a risk in the long term.
 Keeping it in the family without professional supervision increases the chances of a discrepancy creeping in and the IRS slapping you with a penalty.

 In-house bookkeepers can protect your firm from audits, reduce your stress, and improve your financial decisions.
 You can save a lot in tax savings.
 Almost all large firms have in-house bookkeepers on their payroll.
-Many times small to midsize business cannot afford the services of an in-house accountant.
+Often, small to midsize businesses cannot afford the services of an in-house accountant.

-That leaves us with outsourcing which promises professional bookkeeping services without the expense of an in-house accountant.
+That leaves us with professional outsourced bookkeeping services without the expense of an in-house accountant.

 CFO Strategies to the Rescue

-We have been providing on-demand bookkeeping, controller, and CFO services to New Jersey and New York businesses for many years.
+For many years, we have provided on-demand bookkeeping, controller, and CFO services to New Jersey and New York businesses.
 Hire us for:

-Call us at 732-991-7974 and talk to our team of CPAs and senior professionals.
-Best of all, we work on site at your place of business.
+Call us at (855) 732-7861 and talk to our team of CPAs and senior professionals.
+Best of all, we work on-site at your place of business.